 - “the lust of other things” (Mark 4:19)

 We see an example of this thorny ground, deceived by riches child of God in the rich, young ruler (Mark 10:17-27).
 We know this rich, young ruler is a child of God because the Lord loved him (Mark 10:21).
 He was living a godly life, obeying the ten commandments (all except covetousness); he even had a very good reputation in the community to where even the disciples knew he was a good man.
 However, this young man was not willing to take up his cross and follow Christ in total devotion because he had great possessions.
 Therefore, just like we see in 1 Tim.
 6:9-10, this young man pierced himself through with many sorrows because of his covetousness of riches.
 He was sad and went away grieved and sorrowful because he had great possessions (Mark 10:22).
 Jesus then proclaims to the disciples the severe challenge of those that have riches faithfully pressing into the kingdom of God (Mark 10:23-27).
 We don’t know anything else about this rich, young ruler except for this brief account.
 We certainly hope that he went home, repented of his sins, cut out the thorns of riches in his life, and then followed Jesus in good ground discipleship.
 We hope he did, but we do not know.
 In this moment, this rich, young ruler was a child of God who had the thorn of the deceitfulness of riches choke out his fruitfulness in the kingdom.
+We also see the prodigal son enticed by the deceitfulness of riches and squandered the blessings of the Father’s house (Luke 15:11-32).
 We are prone to the same deception if we are not vigilant to remove this thorn.

 The pleasures of this life.
 (Luke 8:14) The word “pleasures” here essentially means “lusts” or sensual desires.
 Therefore, we are prone to be enticed with the lust of this world.
 This world opposed to God is characterized by “the lust of the flesh, the lust of the eyes, and the pride of life” (1 John 2:16).
 Our flesh lusts to satisfy its pleasure, regardless of the destruction it might leave in its wake in our lives.
 The world are “lovers of pleasures more than lovers of God” (2 Tim.
 3:4).
 No doubt, in our flesh, there is momentary pleasure in sin, but that pleasure in sin will only last for a season (Heb.
 11:25).
 Once the season of pleasure is ceased in sin, then the destruction of indulging in that pleasure will be manifest in the disobedient child of God’s life.
 There are many thorns of pleasures in this world that can entangle us in sin.
 Anything our flesh desires that is beyond the commands of God’s word will be detrimental to our fruitfulness in the kingdom.
 Therefore, we need to cut out these thorns of pleasure in our lives.